l3-hpc/visit-for-fvcom/README.md

 ```
 mkdir /path/to/IMG_DIR
 ```
-If **IMG_DIR** does not already exist, the code will run without any error messages, and it will appear to be making plots, but they are being written in the ether.
+If **IMG_DIR** does not already exist, the code should exit with a decent error message.

-## BEWARE!!!
-There is no error checking! (yet)
+## Some notes

-ALSO even though these made nice plots on my Mac, the ones on Henry2 were huge.
+Even though these made nice plots on my Mac, the ones on Henry2 were huge.
 That has to do with the save window settings.
 I assume the same will happen on atmos.
 So I need to fix that.

 #General stuff about using github...